COVID-19 and your pets – Fact vs. Fiction

 As the COVID-19 crisis continues, so do the myths circulating online.
 People are left wondering what to believe and what the pandemic means for their pets.

-At this time, there is no evidence that companion animals can become ill with COVID-19 or transmit the virus to humans.
+At this time, there is no evidence that companion animals can transmit the virus to humans.
 As a general precaution, the World Organization of Animal Health recommends regular hand washing with soap and potable water before and after touching animals, their food, or their supplies.

 There is absolutely no need to surrender or abandon your pets for fear of viral transmission.